Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 20 projects likely impacting the area.
-Notable ones include Savana Estate, Manor Lakes Park Hub - Bunnings & Retail Precinct, Parkbrook, and Manor Lakes Estate Development.
-The following list details those most relevant.
+AreaSearch has identified 20 projects likely to impact this region.
+Notable projects include Savana Estate, Manor Lakes Park Hub - Bunnings & Retail Precinct, Parkbrook, and Manor Lakes Estate Development.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.